 Generally in cases where a child’s parents are ordered to contribute to their education, the child must allow the parent access to all school records and maintain a C average.

-The family law attorneys at Henderson & Mehta Law and Mediation Center have extensive experience in all aspects of child support issues including child support modifications, child support enforcement, college contribution and child support for disabled adult children.
+The family law attorneys at Henderson & Mehta Law and Mediation have extensive experience in all aspects of child support issues including child support modifications, child support enforcement, college contribution and child support for disabled adult children.
 Please contact us today so that we can evaluate your case.